Clubs and Programs

 - Three sessions, two hours each

-We offer 4-H in-school enrichment programs in three 2-hour sessions.
+We offer 4-H in-school enrichment programs in three two-hour sessions.
 Many of our 4-H project guides are adaptable for school enrichment, but some of our most popular are LEGO Robotics (EV3 and WeDo), financial education and various STEM topics.

 Our in-school enrichment programs are currently free of charge, but spots fill fast.
 Contact our 4-H personnel at UI Extension, Ada County office at 208-287-5900 to learn more or reserve a place.